Synceratus/Synceratus/README.md

 <div>
   <img align="right" height="100px" width="auto" src="https://media.giphy.com/media/XZ033bAXmrstTLqZR4/giphy.gif">
-  <span>Hello there, I'm Zaiden! 👋 I'm an 18-year-old student interested in the tech field, specifically computer science and cybersecurity.
-I'm new to open-source contribution and maintenance, and as of now, I'm mainly working on small educational projects that allow me to get new experiences and learn new stuff.
-I'm always ready to take on challenges and gain some new knowledge about stuff I don't know.
-Wanna chat?
-Scroll <a href="#%EF%B8%8F-a-way-to-contact-me">down</a> to find out how!</span>
+  <span>Hi, I'm Zaiden! 👋 I'm an 18-year-old student with an interest in technology, particularly in computer science and cybersecurity.
+My experience with open-source contribution and maintenance is limited, but I am actively working on small educational projects to gain new experiences and broaden my knowledge.
+I embrace challenges and am eager to learn about new topics.</span>
 </div>

 ---